 But the Hornets, who hadn’t previously won a playoff game since the original Hornets made the 2002 Eastern Conference semifinals, couldn’t close it out against a postseason veteran squad in the Heat.
 Miami took the final two contests to end Charlotte’s campaign.

 When Big Al finished his 2015-16 season, he said that he hoped to return to the Hornets and finish his career in Charlotte.
-But when free agency arrived, the franchise went another direction as The Postman headed north.
+However, when free agency arrived, the franchise went in another direction as The Postman headed to a state where basketball is a lifestyle.

 On July 8, the Indiana Pacers announced the signing of Big Al—and the Mississippi native said that he had found a new home in Indianapolis.